 at the leading order.
 Similarly, \emph{relative wealth turnover} (wealth transacted divided by wealth held) can be expressed as

 If the frictionless target $\pi_t$ is constant, these formulas reduce to the constant rates of Gerhold et al.~\cite{gerhold.al.11}.
 Generally, they are \emph{stationary} in that their time averages converge to a long-run mean if the transaction costs $\eta_t$, the frictionless risky weight $\pi_t$, and the market's variance $d\langle Y\rangle_t/dt$ are all driven by stationary factors.
-Moreover, the turnover rate inherits properties such as mean-reversion and autocorrelation from the model's state variables, which allows to recapture corresponding findings from the empirical literature \cite{lo.wang.00}.
+Moreover, the turnover rate inherits properties such as mean-reversion and autocorrelation from the model's state variables, which is consistent with findings from the empirical literature \cite{lo.wang.00}.